Henley Town F.C.

 Henley Town Football Club is a football club based in Henley-on-Thames in Oxfordshire, England.
-They are currently members of the and play at the Triangle Mill.
+They are currently members of the and play at the Triangle Ground.

 History

 The club was established in November 1871, making it the oldest club recognised by the Oxfordshire County Football Association.
 They joined the Reading Temperance League and were league champions in 1912–13, finishing as runners-up the following season.
 In 1931 the club joined Division Two West of the Spartan League.
 After two mid-table finishes, the club won the division in 1933–34, earning promotion to Division One.
 In 1936–37 they were Division One champions and were promoted to the Premier Division.
 However, they finished bottom of the Premier Division the following season, winning only one match, and were relegated back to Division One.

 When the Spartan League was suspended in 1939 due to World War II, Henley spent the 1939–40 season in the Great Western Combination.
 When football resumed after the war, Henley returned to the Spartan League and were placed in the Western Division.
 They finished second-from-bottom and missed out on a place in the Premier Division the following season.
 In 1952 they rejoined the Great Western Combination, becoming members of Division One.
 Despite finishing bottom of the division in their first season in the league, they were not relegated to Division Two.
 However, after finishing bottom of the division again in 1954–55 the club left the league.

 In 1957 Henley joined Division One of the Hellenic League.
 They were Division One champions in 1963–64, resulting in promotion to the Premier Division.
 However, the following season saw them finish in the bottom two in the Premier Division, resulting in relegation back to Division One.
 They won Division One again in 1967–68 without losing a match, earning promotion to the Premier Division.
 After losing their Reading Ground in 1971 the club dropped out of the Hellenic League.
 Later regrouping in the Wycombe & District League, the club were promoted to the Senior Division at the first attempt and won both the league and the Wycombe Senior Cup in 1978–79.